microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/Identity.DirectoryManagement/docs/v1.0-beta/Update-MgDirectoryRoleScopedMember.md

 ### -RoleMemberInfo
 identity
-To construct, see NOTES section for ROLEMEMBERINFO properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for ROLEMEMBERINFO properties and create a hash table.

 ```yaml
 Type: Microsoft.Graph.PowerShell.Models.IMicrosoftGraphIdentity